FoglyOgly/Meowth/README.md

 each of the 25 custom emoji.
 The following lines of the code have custom emoji that have to be replaced.
 13-39, 879, 1022, 1023, 1024, 1026, 1027, 1028, 1033, 1038.

+9. In lines 940 and 964, replace "yourtown+yourstate" with your community's location.
+This makes the Google Maps thing work a lot better.

-9. Go back to your app page in Discord and click to reveal the bot token, then copy it and paste it into line 1122.
+10. Go back to your app page in Discord and click to reveal the bot token, then copy it and paste it into line 1122.
 Save meowth.py.

-10. Run meowth.py from the command prompt or terminal window.
+11. Run meowth.py from the command prompt or terminal window.
 If successful, it should print "Meowth!
 That's right!" to the window and the bot should show up as online in Discord.